Extradition on Fugitive Warrants to Florida

 Consider two common situations:

 - Old Violation of Probation Warrant - An individual is put on probation in Florida.
 The individual moves out of state.
-The Court in Florida issues a warrant for the individuals arrest for violation of probation.
+The Court in Florida issues a warrant for violation of probation.
 Florida puts out a notice on the NCIC that it will extradite the individual back to Florida if the individual is arrested on the fugitive warrant in another state.
 The individual is eventually arrested in another state on the fugitive warrant.
 While awaiting extradition, the individual will sit in jail.

 - An extradition lawyer can petition the court in Florida asking to temporarily withdraw the warrant so that the individual can be released from jail in the other state, and then voluntarily drive himself to Florida to surrender directly to the court to resolve the case.

 - In some of these cases, the judge may just decide to withdraw the warrant and terminate the probation so that the individual never has to return to Florida to answer the charges that he violated probation.
 This is the best outcome but it usually requires some extraordinary showing that the violation of probation warrant is extremely old, and that the individual has turned his life around and become a productive member of society without any new arrests.

 - Although difficult in most cases, an extradition lawyer in the area where the defendant is being held while awaiting extradition, can petition the court to allow the defendant to post bond on the fugitive warrant.
 (Usually it is more productive to hire an attorney in the area where the warrant was issued instead of an attorney in the area where the defendant is being held while awaiting extradition).